 The Classroom

 FOCUS ON THE CLASSROOM Teachers that support and reinforce each other with regular stimulation, collegial teacher meetings/peer reviews that share insights and best practices from around the state, nation and world for global level targets, are critical.
 Teachers in Japan employ a practice like this called jugyokenkyu whereby teachers listen to colleagues practicing classroom presentations to hone their craft.
-School bureaucracies that can be both simplified and minimized but made more focused and directly supportive of urgent classroom “success”, are so very important.
-Hey, the name of the game is THE KIDS and their future citizenship and livelihood!
-How do we all “stretch” and get “much better” (kaizen) as we focus our thoughts and conversations on the classroom and the very high targets for our students?
+School bureaucracies that can be both simplified and minimized but made more focused and directly supportive of urgent classroom “learning success”, are so very important.
+Hey, the name of the game is THE KIDS and THEIR LEARNING and their future citizenship and livelihood!
+How do we all “stretch” and continually get “much better” (kaizen) as we focus our thoughts and conversations on the classroom and the very high targets for our students?

 Sign up